Overseas Qualification Competency Assessment Application

 The Overseas Qualifications Competency Assessment (OSQCA) Application Form

-The panel will provide written feedback on your submission of evidence within 10 weeks of receiving evidence of competency.
+The panel will provide written feedback on your submission of evidence within 10 weeks of your application being ready for assessment.
+Please note this is from the time you have provided all required documentation, NOT from the date you commenced your submission.
 If your application is not successful, your feedback will list the area(s) that did and did not meet requirements.
-You may submit additional evidence on two further occasions following feedback from the Panel.
+You may submit evidence on two further occasions following feedback from the Panel.

 The processing of your assessment and submissions or additional evidence must be concluded within two years of your original application.